-Melanomas develop from specialised skin cells called melanocytes.
+Melanomas evolve from specialised skin cells called melanocytes.
 These cells produce melanin, which is the pigment that causes the skin to darken when exposed to the sun.
-Melanocytes are found in the outer layer of the skin (the epidermis).
+Melanocytes are found in the outer layer of the skin.
 Non-cancerous growth of melanocytes produces moles and freckles.

 Melanomas occur when melanocytes divide uncontrollably and form a mass of cancerous cells.
-While the reason this occurs is not fully understood, excessive exposure to the ultraviolet (UV) radiation in sunlight, and from other sources, is thought to be a contributing factor.
+While the reason this occurs is not fully understood, excessive exposure to ultraviolet (UV) radiation in sunlight and other sources is thought to be a contributing factor.

 - Having fair skin

-- Being exposed to large amounts of UV radiation eg: sunlight, tanning machines
+- Being exposed to large amounts of UV radiation eg: sunlight, tanning beds

 - Having had one or more severe sunburns – particularly in childhood